-Fire Management responsibilities for three categories of Native lands in Alaska are described briefly below.
-More detailed information is available in Attachment 4 of the Alaska Statewide Annual Operating Plan:
+Fire Management responsibilities for three categories of Native lands in Alaska are described briefly in the following sections.
+Information that is more detailed is available in Attachment 4 of the Alaska Statewide Annual Operating Plan:

 ANCSA NATIVE CORPORATIONS

 Alaska Regional and Village Native Corporations (ANCSA Corporations) were established in 1971 by the Alaska Native Claims Settlement Act (ANCSA).
 Individual ANCSA Corporations are considered the Jurisdictional Agency for surface lands that have been conveyed to them, and are annually given the opportunity to validate or change the AIWFMP Fire Management Options for those lands.
 BLM- Alaska Fire Service (AFS) provides fire management liaisons to the ANCSA Corporations to ensure they are informed about fires occurring on or threatening their lands and are represented in fire management decisions.